pallebone/PersonalBlockListsPAllebone/README.md

 On pihole run command 'pihole -w -nr PastedListOfDomainsFromClipboard'

 PastedListOfDomainsFromClipboard is the list you copied to your clipboard.
-Whitelist now has all entries added.
+Allowlist now has all entries added.

 ## other stuff etc to be continued as I get time...